paulbillings/JP-challenge/README.md

 # JP-challenge

-## **This webpage is not mobile responsive**
+### *This webpage is not mobile responsive*
-## **Developed from desktop design**
+### *Developed from desktop design*

 ## NavBar
 I decided to make it sticky so it would follow the screen down, enabling the user easy access to page control.

 ## Home page
-I used a section that would toggle on, only show when the read more button was pressed which prevented the extra text from going onto the section1 page.
+For the read more function, I used a section element, that could toggle on and off.
+It would only show when the read more button was pressed which prevented the extra text from leaking into the section1 page.

 ## Section 1
 After some experimenting I settled on https://flickity.metafizzy.co/ for the carousel.
 I think it works well and will definitely use it in future projects.